 No. Question Answer options Help notes 1.
-De emographics 1.1 Patient identifier This can be used by you to identify audited patients 1.2 Gender MaleFemaleOther/patient prefers not to say 1.3 Ethnicity White O British O Irish O Traveller O Any other White background Asian/Asian British O Indian O Pakistani O Bangladeshi O Chinese O Any other Asian background Black/African/Caribbean/Black British O African O Caribbean O any other Black background Mixed/multiple ethnic groups O White and Black Caribbean O White and Black African O White and Asian O Any other mixed background
+De mographics • 1.1 Patient identifier Used locally to identify audited patients 1.2 Gender Male Female Other/patient prefers not to say 1.3 Ethnicity White British Irish Gypsy or Irish Traveller Roma Any other White background Asian/Asian British Bangladeshi Chinese Indian Pakistani Any other Asian background Black/Black British/Caribbean/African African any other Black background

-1.4 Year of birth Other ethnic group o Arab o Any other ethnic group prefer not to say ' real of birtin 1.5 What setting does this client live in?
+Mixed/Multiple ethnic groups Asian and White Black African and White Black Caribbean and White Any other Mixed/Multiple background Other ethnic group Arab Any other ethnic group Prefer not to say 1.4 Year of birth 1.5 What setting does this client live in?
 Own home Residential care home Nursing home Other (please specify) 1.6 In what health setting was the patient seen?
 NHS - outpatient NHS - community Private clinic At home Other (please specify) 1.7 How was this person assessed?
-In personVirtually - by videoVirtually - by telephone 1.8 Parkinson's phase DiagnosisMaintenanceComplexPalliative Definitions of phases Diagnosis From first recognition of symptoms/sign/problem Diagnosis not established or accepted.
-Maintenance Established diagnosis of Parkinson's Reconciled to diagnosis No drugs or medication 4 or less doses/day Stable medication for >3/12 Absence of postural instability.

-, 2.
-Re ferral Complex Drugs - 5 or more doses/day Any infusion therapy (apomorphine or duodopa) Dyskinesia Neuro-surgery considered / DBS in situ Psychiatric manifestations >mild symptoms of depression/anxiety/hallucinations/psychosis Autonomic problems - hypotension either drug or non-drug induced Unstable co-morbidities Frequent changes to medication (<3/12) Significant dysphagia or aspiration (for this audit, dysphagia should be considered a prompt for considering end of life issues).
-Palliative Inability to tolerate adequate dopaminergic therapy Unsuitable for surgery Advanced co-morbidity (life threatening or disabling). . eople who are in the early stages of Parkir nent, education and advice, including inform nson's disease to a physiotherapist with experience of mation about physical activity (NICE 1.7.2) 2.1 Year of Parkinson's diagnosis 2.2 Has the person received previous physiotherapy specifically for Parkinson's?
-Yes No (skip to Q3) Offered but declined (skip to Q3) Unknown (skip to Q3)
+In person Virtually - by video Virtually - by telephone

+1.8 Parkinson's phase Diagnosis Definitions of phases:

+1.0 Furkinson's phuse Diagnosis Maintangnas

+Maintenance Diagnosis

+Complex From first recognition of symptoms/sign/problem

+Palliative Diagnosis not established or accepted.

+Maintenance

+Established diagnosis of Parkinson's

+Reconciled to diagnosis

+No drugs or medication 4 or less doses/day

+Stable medication for >3/12

+Absence of postural instability.

+Complex

+Drugs - 5 or more doses/day

+Any infusion therapy (apomorphine or duodopa)

+Dyskinesia

+Neuro-surgery considered / DBS in situ

+Psychiatric manifestations >mild symptoms of

+depression/anxiety/hallucinations/psychosis

+Autonomic problems - hypotension either drug or

+non-drug induced

+Unstable co-morbidities

+Frequent changes to medication (<3/12)

+Significant dysphagia or aspiration (for this audit,

+dysphagia should be considered a prompt for

+considering end of life issues

+Palliative

+Inability to tolerate adequate dopaminergic therapy

+Unsuitable for surgery

+Advanced co-morbidity (life threatening or disabling).

+2. Referral

+Standard A: Consider referring people who are in the early stages of Parkinson's disease to a physiotherapist with experience of Parkinson's disease for assessment, education and advice, including information about physical activity.
+(NICE NG711.7.2)